Chat with a librarian

 Questions to guide the development of your research question:

-Brainstorming keywords for your topic will help you refine your topic, find the most information about your topic and save you time by helping you search databases in a more efficient and systematic way.
+Brainstorming keywords will help you refine your topic, find the most information, and save you time by helping you search databases in a more efficient and systematic way.

 Another search strategy is to use subject terms or phrases.
 Subject terms are standardized word(s) that describe the main idea of an article or other source.
 In many databases, but not all, you can use subject terms or phrases to capture the different ways authors refer to the same concept.
 For example, in the database Academic Search Complete, you will find the following subject terms representing “colonialism”: